18 Incredible Set Menus You Need To Try

-Forget about the difficult decision making process that comes with a la carte – open your palate to exciting dishes and new cuisines by putting your trust in a restaurant’s set menu, and treat yourself to a special lunch or dinner (without the sky-high price tag).
+Forget about the difficult decision-making process that comes with a la carte – open your palate to exciting dishes and new cuisines by putting your trust in a restaurant’s set menu, and treat yourself to a special lunch or dinner (without the sky-high price tag).

-These are some of the best set menus in London for their value, from utterly extravagant Sunday lunches and set menus with incredible views, to extremely affordable cheap eats.
+These are some of the best set menus in London for their value, from utterly extravagant Sunday lunches and set menus with incredible views, to extremely affordable, cheap eats.
 Most importantly, they’re all completely delicious.

 Hutong